-Camera shots and angles are part and parcel of video editing and a seamless viewing experience.
-Without a trained eye to discern how the camera should be looking at a subject, the video would be a wreck.
+Camera shots and angles are integral to the process of video editing, a fundamental element that gives viewers a piece so inviting to watch.
+Without the training needed to discern how the camera should be looking at a subject, the video could end up looking like a wreck.

 Storyboarding: How You Determine the Types of Camera Shots & Angles to Use

 Before we get into the types of camera angles used in various video marketing styles, let’s talk about how the creative team generally decides on these shots.